 About Our Founder

 Jason Fisher is the founder of FisherCAC.
-Mr. Fisher has over twenty years experience as an adviser working with community associations (condominiums, cooperatives, homeowners, and timeshare associations) throughout Maryland, District of Columbia and beyond.
+Mr. Fisher has over twenty years experience as an adviser working with businesses, community associations (condominiums, cooperatives, homeowners, and timeshare associations), and individuals throughout the mid-Atlantic region and beyond.

-Mr. Fisher has worked with hundreds of community associations in a broad spectrum of areas.
-Such matters include general operations, governance, best practices, board training, strategic planning, management retention, serving as adviser and liaison regarding pending legal matters with association’s legal counsel, engineers and developers.
+Mr. Fisher has worked with hundreds of businesses and community associations in a broad spectrum of areas.
+Such matters include general operations, governance, best practices, board training, strategic planning, management retention, serving as adviser and liaison regarding business mergers and acquisitions, pending legal matters with association’s legal counsel, engineers, and developers.
 He is a recognized leader in the community association’s field.

 Mr. Fisher has also been a prominent member of the Community Association Institute and specifically its Washington Metropolitan Chapter, serving as its president in 2010 and on the board of directors and executive committee from 2005 to 2011.
 He also served for more than five years on CAI National’s Maryland Legislative Action Committee where he provided over ten years of active service as a member and three years as Chair of CAI’s Washington Chapter’s Legislative Committee.
 In his role as a member of these groups, he was instrumental in bringing about positive changes in Maryland related to the laws impacting community associations.
 Mr. Fisher regularly lectures and publishes articles about issues facing community associations.